firebase/functions-samples/quickstarts/thumbnails/README.md

-# Firebase Functions Quickstart - Firebase Storage trigger
+# Firebase SDK for Cloud Functions Quickstart - Cloud Storage trigger

-This quickstart demonstrates using **Firebase Functions** setup with a Firebase Storage trigger.
+This quickstart demonstrates using **Firebase SDK for Cloud Functions** setup with a Cloud Storage trigger.

 ## Introduction

-This sample automatically generates thumbnails for each images that are uploaded to Firebase Storage.
+This sample automatically generates thumbnails for each images that are uploaded to Cloud Storage.

 ## Functions Code

 See file [functions/index.js](functions/index.js) for the thumbnail generation code.

-The thumbnail generation is performed using ImagMagick which is installed by default on all Firebase Functions.
+The thumbnail generation is performed using ImagMagick which is installed by default on all Cloud Functions instances.
 This is a CLI so we execute the command from node using the [child-process-promise](https://www.npmjs.com/package/child-process-promise) package.
-The image is first downloaded locally from the Firebase Storage bucket to the `tmp` folder using the [google-cloud](https://github.com/GoogleCloudPlatform/google-cloud-node) SDK.
+The image is first downloaded locally from the Cloud Storage bucket to the `tmp` folder using the [google-cloud](https://github.com/GoogleCloudPlatform/google-cloud-node) SDK.

 The dependencies are listed in [functions/package.json](functions/package.json).

 ## Trigger rules

-The function triggers on upload of any file to the Firebase Functions bucket.
+The function triggers on upload of any file to your Firebase project's default Cloud Storage bucket.

 ## Deploy and test